OXIDprojects/extended-order-administration-module/README.md

 ## Description

-Extended views of order management for online merchants + pick lists
+A module for extended views of order management for online merchants + pick lists for OXID eShop Community and Professional Edition (formerly part of the core).

 ![order_list](https://cloud.githubusercontent.com/assets/3603014/11781385/34046c32-a272-11e5-84eb-6489fbe9c847.png)